-- Establish a research agenda and identify and seek external support and funding. - Contribute to research environments within and beyond your immediate research group. - Develop a research portfolio that enriches undergraduate and postgraduate programmes of study. - Develop and sustain constructive relationships that support research effectiveness, opportunities and discipline reputation. - Deliver original research outputs through scholarship utilising appropriate media including publications and/or creative works. - Attract, support and guide postgraduate students with research development and to research degree completion. - Explore and develop ways to ensure that your research contributes to positive social, cultural, economic, technological and/or legal change. - Contribute to initiatives on research policy, reviews and funding bodies, and professional discipline societies.
+- Engage in and lead quality, innovative research programmes, and identify and seek external support, funding and partnerships. - Lead research within your immediate research group and seek opportunities to contribute at national and international levels. - Develop a research portfolio that enriches undergraduate and postgraduate programmes of study. - Develop and sustain constructive relationships that support research effectiveness, opportunities and discipline reputation at a national level.
+Support colleagues with the development of their research profiles. - Develop a regular record of original research outputs through scholarship utilising appropriate media including significant publications and/or creative works. - Attract, support and guide postgraduate students with research development and to research degree completion. - Explore and develop ways to ensure that your research contributes to positive social, cultural, economic, technological and/or legal change. - Contribute to national initiatives on research policy, reviews and funding bodies, and professional discipline societies.